 Mandatory to use from 1 July 2017, the form replaces existing paper-based land transfer duty forms (see a full list below), and enables electronic data pre-population into our Duties Online system.

-Please note: We are holding a number of webinars that include live demonstrations to cover the basics of how to complete the digital form.
-These will be held in May, June and July.
+Please note: We hold regular webinars that include live demonstrations to cover the basics of how to complete the digital form.
 Please register for a webinar to ensure that you are informed of these important changes.

 - When will you start using the new system?

 - Will you have to complete a digital duties form for contracts or agreements entered into prior to 1 July 2017?

 - Will you have to complete multiple forms?